After the austenitic stainless steel pressure vessel is formed by the plate rolling machine, it will be welded. What should we pay attention to?

 Strictly control hydrogen

 Duplex stainless steel has good weldability.
-It is neither easy to embrittle the heat affected zone when welding ferritic stainless steel, nor prone to welding hot cracks like austenitic stainless steel, but because it has a large amount of ferrite, when When the rigidity is high or the hydrogen content of the weld is high, hydrogen cooling cracks may occur, so it is very important to strictly control the source of hydrogen.
+It is neither easy to embrittle the heat-affected zone when welding ferritic stainless steel, nor prone to welding hot cracks like austenitic stainless steel, but because it has a large amount of ferrite, when When the rigidity is high or the hydrogen content of the weld is high, hydrogen cooling cracks may occur, so it is very important to strictly control the source of hydrogen.

 Welding heat input

-In order to ensure the characteristics of dual-phase steel, it is the key to the welding of this type of steel to ensure that the proportion of austenite and ferrite in the microstructure of the welded joint is appropriate.
-When the cooling rate of the post-weld joint is slow, the secondary phase change of δ→γ is sufficient, so a duplex structure with a suitable phase ratio can be obtained at room temperature, which requires a suitable large welding heat input during welding.
+To ensure the characteristics of dual-phase steel, it is the key to the welding of this type of steel to ensure that the proportion of austenite and ferrite in the microstructure of the welded joint is appropriate.
+When the cooling rate of the post-weld joint is slow, the second phase change of δ→γ is sufficient, so a duplex structure with a suitable phase ratio can be obtained at room temperature, which requires a suitable large welding heat input during welding.
 Otherwise, if the cooling rate after welding is fast, the delta ferrite phase will increase, resulting in a serious decrease in the plastic toughness and corrosion resistance of the joint.